atljeremy/JFDepthView/README.md

 Current Known Issues As Of: Oct.
 23rd, 2013
 -------------------------------------------

-- No none issues.
+- No known issues.
 If you find any, please report them using a GitHub Issue.
 Thanks! :)

 License
 -------